 A Roth account essentially allows you to make qualified withdrawals down the road without paying tax on them, but all contributions now are made with post-tax income.

-A brokerage account is a taxed account through which you can buy most of the investments discussed here: stocks, bonds, mutual funds.
-You may pay a fee on the trades you make and you can be taxed on realized gains.
+A brokerage account is a taxed account through which you can buy most of the investments discussed here: stocks, bonds, ETFs.
+Some brokerage firms charge fees on the trades you make, while others offer free trading but send your orders to third parties to execute–a practice known as payment for order flow.
+Investors can be taxed on any realized gains.

-You can, of course, invest your money any way you see fit, and you might also consider enlisting the help of a wealth manager or financial advisor who can provide financial planning and advice, and then manage your portfolio and wealth.
+You might also consider enlisting the help of a wealth manager or financial advisor who can provide financial planning and advice, and then manage your portfolio and wealth.
 Typically, these advisors are paid a fee based on the assets they manage.

-There are even a number of investment options out there not listed here—like buying into a venture capital firm if you’re a high-net-worth individual or putting funding into your own business—but for most investors, especially those just getting started, you’ll find the most common investment options above.
+There are even a number of investment options out there not listed here—like buying into a venture capital firm if you’re a high-net-worth individual or putting funding into your own business.